potoshk/potos-docs/docs/developer/hardhat_usage.md

 touch MyToken.js
 ```

-Let's start with the code below.
-We'll explain it next, but for now paste this into Token.js:
+Paste the following code into `MyToken.js`.
+We'll explain this code in more detail later.

 ```js
 const { expect } = require("chai");